cryptocode/blog/content/docs/falsesharing.md

 The benchmark below demonstrates the issue.
 It is a simple queue implementation that is used by two threads, one that pushes items onto the queue, and one that pops items off the queue.

-Of course, a benchmark is designed to demonstrate a specific issue, and the numbers below are not representative of a real world application.
+Of course, a benchmark is designed to demonstrate a specific issue, and the numbers below are not representative of a real-world application.
 However, if false sharing occurs on the hot path of your application, the performance impact can be significant.

 ```zig
 const std = @import("std");